DevHuba/task_app_test_work/README.md

 Make some validations for new entries.

 Plus (not mandatory):
-Apollo client
-lazy loading of todos on scroll (not realised at the moment)
+Apollo client,lazy loading of todos on scroll (not realised at the moment)

 ## Available Scripts